Canon 7D vs Olympus TG-5

 Studio photographers will appreciate that the Canon 7D (unlike the TG-5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 7D and the Olympus TG-5?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 7D: